chromebrew/chromebrew/README.md

 Overview
 --------

 Chromebooks with Chrome OS run a Linux kernel.
 The only missing pieces to use them as full-featured Linux distro were gcc and make with their dependencies.
 Well, these pieces aren't missing anymore.
 Say hello to chromebrew!
+Gui Apps are now Working!!

 Prerequisites
 -------------